When it comes to deciding how your content should get translated in the Smartling platform, you have full flexibility.

 You can choose your preferred workflow for each new translation request, and even select a different workflow for each language.
 To minimize the effort needed to manage your day-to-day translation activities, we allow you to set up a default workflow for each language and content type.

-Let's take a closer look at your options for the Translation step: human translation and machine translation.
+Let's take a closer look at your options for the Translation step: human translation, machine translation and AI-powered human translation.

 Human translation: Translation agencies and linguists

 When opting for human translation, most organizations rely on translation agencies and professional translators to achieve high quality translations.

 These synonyms are often used to refer to companies offering translation services: translation agency, Language Services Provider (LSP) or translation vendor.